hustlzp/Flask-Boost/README.md

 Delete `docs/`, update `README.md` and `LICENSE` as needed.

-Rename folder `Flask-Bootstrap` and `proj` to your real project name.
+Rename folder `Flask-Bootstrap/` and `proj/` to your real project name.

 Rename all the `proj` in codes to your real project name.